ArunanSivanathan/customFlow/README.md

 The data was constructed by analyzing a public dataset of PCAP traces from [UNSW IoT Analytics](https://iotanalytics.unsw.edu.au/iottraces.html), collected by researchers at UNSW Sydney.
 It contains **60 days of traffic** from **22 consumer IoT device types**, including cameras, lightbulbs, power plugs, sensors, appliances, and health monitors.
 After processing, we extracted over **5.9 million custom flow records**.

-Table I summarises the number of flows per device type.
+Table I summarizes the number of flows per device type.
-The activity levels vary widely between devices—for instance, **Amazon Echo**, **Insteon camera**, and **Belkin motion sensor** generate significantly more flows than low-activity devices like **Withings scale**.
+The activity levels vary widely between devices—for instance, **Amazon Echo**, **Insteon camera**, and **Belkin motion sensor** generate significantly more flows than low-activity devices like the **Withings scale**.

 ---